-*D. Stannard, PhD (Chair)—social and cultural history, race and racism, theory and method
+*D. Stannard, PhD (Chair)—social and cultural history, race and racism, colonialism and genocide

 Cooperating Graduate FacultyK.
 Ng, PhD—religion in America, religion and law, Christian history, theory of religion

 A. Kikumura-Yano, PhD—Japanese-American studies, Asian American studies, museum studies